JingXuTHU/Random-Masking-Finds-Winning-Tickets-for-Parameter-Efficient-Fine-tuning/README.md

 ## Random Masking Finds Winning Tickets for Parameter Efficient Fine-tuning

 This repository contains the code for the paper *Random Masking Finds Winning Tickets for Parameter Efficient Fine-tuning*.
-The implementation is based on the code of [MeZO](https://github.com/princeton-nlp/MeZO/tree/main).
+The experiments on SuperGLUE is based on the code of [MeZO](https://github.com/princeton-nlp/MeZO/tree/main).

 The implementation of Random Masking can be found in PEFT/random_masking.py.
-This implementation depends on the [spops library](https://github.com/IST-DASLab/spops/tree/main) to perform the sparse matrix operations.
+It uses the [spops library](https://github.com/IST-DASLab/spops/tree/main) to perform the sparse matrix operations.
+Install spops library before running it.
-We also provide a naive version of Random Masking in PEFT/random_masking_naive.py, which directly stores the mask and tunable parameters in dense matrices.
+We also provide a naive version of Random Masking in PEFT/random_masking_naive.py for illustration, which directly stores the mask and tunable parameters in dense matrices.

 ### Example command: